-- C-suite and senior manager who may have to represent their organisation and brand to the world’s media
+- C-Suite and senior managers who may have to represent your organisation and brand to the world’s media.